ropensci/rnoaa/cran-comments.md

 -----

-This version makes four functions defunct and makes some minor improvements.
+This version makes some minor improvements and fixes a bug.

 Thanks!
 Scott Chamberlain